businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 • Redirect Messages:

 In IPv6 networks, routers use ICMPv6 redirect messages to inform devices of a better next-hop address for a particular destination.
-This helps in optimizing the routing path and improving network performance.
+This helps optimize the routing path and improve network performance.

 • ICMPv6 Router Advertisement: